BigKuCha/go-socket/README.md

 ## Demo

-Run there windows, One for server, tow for clients.
+Run there terminal windows, One for server, tow for clients.

 the first window for client ,userID: 1 , userIDWhoYouWantToTalk: 2
 the second window for client , userID: 2, userIDWhoYouWantToTalk: 3